johnrobertwood/finance-profile/README.md

 npm test

-## Simple Developer Exercise
+### A Simple Profile App

-The savvy cats over at ACME Financial would like to be able to allow users to login to their account, check their balance and update their personal details.
-Write a simple web application (API and UI) using node.js and lowdb that lets users accomplish those tasks.
+This web application (API and UI) uses node.js and lowdb that lets users login to their account, check their balance and update their personal details.

-### Requirements
+### Features

 * Login to the app via email and password
-* Restrict access to valid a User
+* Access restricted to valid Users
-* Once logged in show the details of the user on the page
-* Authorized users can check their account balance
+* Check the user details and account balance
-* Allow the user to change their details
+* Change the details
 * lowdb (DB) -> https://github.com/typicode/lowdb
-* node.js (v0.10.x) -> http://nodejs.org/
+* node.js (v4.4.x) -> http://nodejs.org/

-### Bonus Points
+### Bonus Features

 * Fully responsive UI
-* Unit Tests of the API
 * Functional Tests of the UI